ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 Note that we adjusted the sync period in the example above.
 Setting this to a lower number will pull checkpoints from remote nodes more often.
-This will lead to more robust trial recovery, but it will also lead to more synchronization overhead (as SHH is usually slow).
+This will lead to more robust trial recovery, but it will also lead to more synchronization overhead (as SSH is usually slow).

 As in the first case, the driver (on the head node) will have access to all checkpoints locally for further processing.